oliver32767/cork/readme.md

     log(path, tag = "example") # the tag argument does not need to be explicitly named, and is optional (default = "cork") return("<b>Your request has been logged.</b>")
 ```

+For more information on using Bottle, check the [Bottle API reference](http://bottlepy.org/docs/dev/api.html).